RunOpenCode/traitor-bundle/README.md

 narrow down the subset to certain namespaces and/or service tags.
 Determining which class uses which trait can be expensive, this bundle checks both inheritance as well as related traits usage (e.g. if trait uses trait).
+- `exclude`: Optional.
+You can exclude certain services, service classes and namespaces to be even considered for this kind of injection.

 ### Provided common traits